Orzo is a popular small rice-shaped pasta used in many Mediterranean dishes. However, many wonder if this pasta has any nutritional benefits.

 A 100-gram serving of orzo pasta contains 375 calories.
 Keep in mind that this is a bit under two servings.

-Therefore, if you consume a 56-gram serving of pasta, you would consume closer to 190 calories.
+Therefore, if you consume a 2 oz serving of pasta, you would consume closer to 200 calories.

-Especially as a side dish rather than an entree, orzo is an excellent source of energy and substance to a meal.
+Especially as a side dish rather than a main entree, orzo is an excellent source of energy and substance to a meal.

 Low glycemic index

 Fiber, protein, and fat generally decrease the glycemic index because they cause carbohydrates and sugars to be digested and absorbed more slowly.
-Pasta such as orzo contains protein and a bit of fiber (more if it is whole grain) which likely contributes to its low glycemic index.
+Eating pasta such as orzo (especially if it’s whole grain) with protein, fat and fiber can contribute to its low glycemic index.

 A Word From a Nutritionist